Tyler799/Morrowind-2020/Morrowind_2019.md

 Some players report that this mod is an FPS killer, has broken quests and might otherwise be a slight pain.
 However, it is being redone.
 Should that happen, I'll replace it in this list.
 Remember, it's not mandatory.

 For Graphic Herbalism users, you'll need the relevantly-named patch from [here](https://www.nexusmods.com/morrowind/mods/43829)

-REMINDER: IF YOU ARE USING THIS OVERHAUL (TOTSP) YOU MUST REMOVE :TEXTURE FIX - BLOODMOON" (As it is made for a vanilla landscape)
+REMINDER: IF YOU ARE USING THIS OVERHAUL (TOTSP) YOU MUST REMOVE "Texture Fix: Bloodmoon" (As it is made for a vanilla landscape)

 11. Landscape textures